cardano-scaling/CIPs/CIP-0164/README.md

 In reality, the prioritization of Praos over Leios does not need to be perfectly strict (and in fact could never be on hardware and software infrastructure that is mostly commodity and partly public).
-The fundamental requirement is that the network assumptions that were originally used to parametrize Praos must still be valid — up to some tolerated error probability — when the same nodes are simultaneously executing the Leios overlay.
-Concretely, the worst case delay between an honest block producer issuing a uniquely best RB and the last honest block producer selecting that RB (i.e., Praos's $\Delta$) must not be protracted by Leios so much that the existing Praos parameter values (e.g., the stability window of 36 hr) are no longer sufficient.
+The fundamental requirement is that the network assumptions that were originally used to parameterize Praos must still be valid — up to some tolerated error probability — when the same nodes are simultaneously executing the Leios overlay.
+Concretely, the worst case delay between an honest block producer issuing a uniquely best RB and the last honest block producer selecting that RB (i.e., Praos' $\Delta$) must not be protracted by Leios so much that the existing Praos parameter values (e.g., the stability window of 36 hr) are no longer sufficient.